lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ./intel64/Release/car_detection_tutorial -m $mVLP32 -d GPU -m_va $mVA16 -d_va GPU  -i ../../data/car-detection.mp4
 ```

-Note: It can take a lot of time to run all the commands so the exercise of running and verifying is left to the user.
+**Note**: Running and verifying is left to the user because it can take a lot of time to run all the commands.

 The results seen from the commands should be similar in order to the summary in the table below: